sleeplessinc/dadu/README.md

 # Drag and Drop Upload

-This is an npm module that facilitates drag-and-drop file uploads in a browser.
+This code facilitates drag-and-drop file uploads in a browser.
 For it to work, there has to be both client and server side components.
 Both are included here, and both are contained in the one file, "dadu.js".
 The code detects if it's running in node.js or a browser and behaves accordingly.